Private rented housing

 (Reference BEIS committee on fuel poverty annual report June 2020). https://www.gov.uk/government/statistics/sub-regional-fuel-poverty-data-2020

 The Private Rented Sector has doubled in size since 2002 in the UK and now accounts for around 20% of the UK's total housing stock.
 F and G rated properties waste energy.
 They impose unnecessary cost on tenants and they contribute to avoidable greenhouse gas emissions.
-Increasing the energy efficiency of our PRS can significantly contribute to Government and Local targets for the reduction of carbon emissions.
+Increasing the energy efficiency of our private rented sector can significantly contribute to Government and Local targets for the reduction of carbon emissions.

 South Ribble Borough Council has declared a climate emergency is committed to working to make the borough carbon neutral by 2030.
 Improving the energy efficiency of housing will form an integral part of these works.

-The 2015 Fuel Strategy makes provision for as many private rented homes as possible to be upgraded to EPC Band D by 2025 and C by 2030, although these targets have not yet been embodied into legislation yet the Clean Growth Strategy also announced that the Government will look at a long term trajectory for energy performance standards across the PRS, with the aim of as many private rented homes as possible being upgraded to EPC band C by 2030, where practical, cost-effective and affordable.
+The 2015 Fuel Strategy makes provision for as many private rented homes as possible to be upgraded to EPC Band D by 2025 and C by 2030, although these targets have not yet been embodied into legislation yet the Clean Growth Strategy also announced that the Government will look at a long term trajectory for energy performance standards across the private rented sector, with the aim of as many private rented homes as possible being upgraded to EPC band C by 2030, where practical, cost-effective and affordable.

 What are your Legal Obligations as a landlord?